BU-Spark/ds-bad-landlords-data-pipeline/DataProcessing.md

 - QualifyingCriterias

 To get a combined list of landlords, we scan all three lists for similar landlord names.
 We make a copy of CII and look for each landlord name from other criterias in it.
 If not in, we append.
 We use CII row nums as landlord id.

+# Notes

+Criteria II will often yield 0 bad landlords.
+This is simply due to the criteria having filters that are unlikely.

+First of all, the ordinance considers only 3 types of violations occuring in the last 12 months, which there aren't many of.

+Also, most buildings with violations usually aren't found in the property dataset.
+Among the ones that are found, we need to discard owner-occupied properties since we are only interested in rental properties.
+Moreover, the ordinance requires a landlord to accrue 6+ violations, making it even less likely for a landlord to fit all the filters.